Rutujapingale10/Multithreading/README.md

 if the mutex is lock by another thread then function fails and return false without blocking (the calling thread continues its execution ) if mutex is not lock by any thread then it return true and execute further code.

+#Generic lock management
+- lock_guard
+- it lock the mutex the moment we created object of lock_guard. in lock guard no need to explicitly remove the lock. lock guard remove lock automatically when it goes out of scope.

+#recursive_mutex -
+it gives ability to lock recursively. generally when we used mutex that time when we call mutex we have to unlock it.
+If we try to lock already lock thread it will produce deadlock() to prevent this recursive_mutex is a solution

+it is used in situation where function may need to acquire a lock on shared resources multiple times within the same thread such as recursive algoritm or nested algorithm.